 Emmanuelle Khanh launches her first eyewear collection.
 For this, she joined forces with Henri Guillet and the best workshops in Oyonnax, in the Jura region, and designed a range of strong, voluminous frames with straightforward lines that were immediately iconic.
 With Emmanuelle Khanh, eyewear becomes a fashion accessory in its own right, the signature of a daring style, both eccentric and elegant.
 Traditional know-how is at the heart of the manufacture of the frames.
 The designer never ceases to pay homage to the craft of eyewear making, integrating all possible boldness into her creations: rhinestones, enamels, inlaid metal decorations, engravings, furs or skins.

 The designer actively participated in the foundation of the Chambre syndicale des Couturiers et des Créateurs de mode, within the framework of the Fédération Française de la Couture.
 The group of fashion designers is situated between Haute Couture, which is exclusive and reserved for a wealthy elite, and Prêt-à-porter, which is oriented towards wide distribution.
 Emmanuelle Khanh campaigns for signed, high-end fashion, quality pieces accessible to a new bourgeoisie with modern social conceptions.

-In 1977, Emmanuelle Khanh opens her first shop on the left bank of Paris, 2 rue de Tournon, in the Quartier Latin.
-The most beautiful and most famous stores of the world will present her creations.
-To ready-to-wear and glasses, a line of jewels is added.
-It is inspired by the plant pattern and explores new materials, such as ceramic.
-Other accessories - hats, gloves and bags – are successively designed to eventually define a complete silhouette.
+Emmanuelle Khanh opens her first boutique on the Left Bank, at 2 rue de Tournon, in the 6th arrondissement of Paris.
+In addition to ready-to-wear and eyewear, she has created a line of jewellery inspired by plant motifs and exploring new materials, such as ceramics.
+Then there are other accessories - hats, gloves and bags - that define a complete silhouette.